-- Develop a survey (based on a NMDP/Be The Match survey) of needs and expectations, to be distributed to patient groups. - Continue to expand the committee's global network of patient groups and seek relevant partnerships. - Organise Patient Days at national or international HCT conferences
+• Develop a survey (based on a NMDP/Be The Match survey) of needs and expectations, to be distributed to patient groups.

+- Continue to expand the committee's global network of patient groups and seek relevant partnerships. - Organise Patient Days at national or international HCT conferences. - Application for patients on their mobile device.

-The Patient Advocacy / Advisory Committee identified the following projects to initiate during 2020:
+The Patient Advocacy / Advisory Committee identified the following projects for the future:

-- Participate in patient activities during the ASTCT (formerly Tandem) Meeting and EBMT Annual Meeting, such as the Patient's Day at the EBMT Annual Meeting with an effort to make the sessions more educational and broadly informative. - Participate in future WBMT sponsored workshops with advocacy position papers created as appropriate.
+- Participate in patient activities during the ASTCT (formerly Tandem) Meeting and EBMT Annual Meeting, such as the Patient's Day at the EBMT Annual Meeting with an effort to make the sessions more educational and broadly informative. - Participate in future WBMT sponsored workshops with advocacy position papers created as appropriate. - Take part in the international group on Chronic GVHD that has been established and will also cover aspects on patients' point of views and accessibility to immunosuppressants. - Develop a PAAC site within the WBMT website.
+It will include information regarding diseases and steps of transplantation.
+We already received information from BMT Infonet. - Gather stories and information from patients around the world regarding their experience as SCT patients during COVID-19.